WebP for WordPress: Setup, Plugins & Fallbacks

 Step-by-step: setting up WebP on WordPress

 1. Confirm your host supports WebP.
-Check Tools > Site Health > Info > Media Handling in your WordPress dashboard — it lists whether your server's GD or Imagick library supports WebP.
-Nearly all modern hosts pass this check by default.
+Go to Tools > Site Health > Info > Media Handling in your WordPress dashboard.
+It reports whether your server's GD or Imagick library was compiled with WebP support.
+Nearly every modern host — SiteGround, Kinsta, WP Engine, Bluehost — passes this by default; older shared-hosting stacks on outdated PHP builds are the main exception.

 Try the Rebrixe Image Converter — free Convert JPEG or PNG to WebP before uploading to WordPress.
 No uploads, runs in your browser.